 The voting members of a conduct board are the individuals responsible for determining whether a student is responsible or not responsible for each alleged charge, and if a student is responsible for at least one alleged charge, what is the appropriate sanction.
 The board chair is responsible for facilitating the conduct board hearing.

 The hearing will conclude with the board chair asking the alleged student to make remarks about their academic record and involvement on campus.
 The board chair will then explain the deliberation process that the board will use to determine whether or not the alleged student is responsible or not responsible for the charges, and when the alleged student can expect to be notified of the outcome.
-At this time, the Coordinator, the alleged student and any other non-board members will leave the hearing room, and the board members will enter deliberation.
+At this time, the Assistant Director, the alleged student and any other non-board members will leave the hearing room, and the board members will enter deliberation.
 This concludes the conduct board hearing.

 For an student to be found responsible for an alleged charge, the hearings officer in an educational conference or the members of a University Conduct Board must use a preponderance of the evidence presented.
 This means that the hearings officer or board members must be at least 51% sure that the alleged student violated policy based on the information that was presented.
 It can also be thought of as "was it more likely than not that a policy violation occurred".
 This is the same weight of evidence that is used in a civil (non-criminal) court.

 The legal dictionary definition of "preponderance of evidence" from law.com is that "preponderance is based on the more convincing evidence and its probable truth or accuracy, and not on the amount of evidence".

 It is important to remember that hearings held through the Office of Student Conduct & Community Development are not bound by formal rules of evidence; however, all evidence must be inherently reliable.
 Hearsay evidence shall not be used as the sole evidence to establish any fact necessary to establish a violation has occurred or not.